-Everyone has their own idea of what makes perfect mashed potatoes - creamy or fluffy? rich with cream or light as air? - you can use the tips in this guide to make perfect mashed potatoes no matter which recipe you use.
+Everyone has their own idea of what makes perfect mashed potatoes.
+Whether you're seeking a creamy or fluffy mash, spuds rich with cream or something as light as air you can use the tips in this guide to make perfect mashed potatoes no matter which recipe you use.

-Looking for more of a traditional recipe?
-See this Mashed Potato Recipe.
+Looking for a traditional recipe?
+See my favorite Recipe for Mashed Potatoes.

 1. Choose the Right Potatoes

 You'll need 1/3 to 1/2 pound of potatoes per person (I use about 2 1/2 pounds for 6 servings).